|

 Continuation

-of Projects
+of

-will be judged only on the most recent year’s research.
-This project
+Students will be judged only on the most recent

-year includes research conducted over a maximum of 12 continuous months
+research conducted over a maximum of 12

-from a previous year’s project is considered a continuation.
-These
+previous year’s project is considered a

-projects must document that the additional research is new and
+the additional research is new and different

-investigation, etc.).
-Repetition of previous experimentation or
+new line of investigation, etc.).
+Repetition of

-increasing sample size are examples of unacceptable continuation.
-For
+size are examples of unacceptable continuation.

-competition in the ISEF, documentation must include the Continuation
+For competition in the ISEF, documentation must

-Project Form (7), the prior year’s Abstract and Research Plan (1A).
+prior year’s Abstract and Research Plan (1A).

-Copies must be attached behind the current year’s Research Plan (1A),
+Copies must be attached behind the current

-Research Plan Attachment, and necessary forms.
+Attachment, and necessary forms.

 Patent

-and Copyright Information
+Copyright Information

-You may want to consider applying for a patent or
+You may want to consider applying for a

-copyright if you want to protect your work.
-You can contact the Office
+patent or copyright if you want to protect your

-of Public Affairs, U.S. Patent Office, at (800) 786-9199 for patent
+Affairs, U.S. Patent Office, at (800) 786-9199

-information, or the Library of Congress at (202) 707-3000 for copyright
+Congress at (202) 707-3000 for copyright

 information.